lsst-dm/dmtn-021/index.rst

 We have implemented tested the proposed decorrelation method in the LSST software stack, and applied it to real data obtained from DECam.
-For this image differencing experiment, we use the standard `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ procedure with a spatially-varying PSF matching kernel.
+For this image differencing experiment, we used the standard `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ procedure with a spatially-varying PSF matching kernel.
 In `Figure 7 <#figure-7>`__ we show subimages of two astrometrically aligned input